25 Best things to do in Milan (2025) – Guide to Milano

 Cimitero Monumentale di Milano

-You can find a map with marked points of interest at the main entrance.
+Practical information: a map with marked points of interest can be found at the main entrance.
 The cemetery is open daily except Mondays from 8:00-17:30 and on Sundays until 18:00.

 The Milano Centrale building is the main train station in Milan.
 At the same time, it is Europe’s largest train station, which impresses from the outside as well as from the inside.
 If you are travelling from here, arrive early to get your bearings.